adlnet/xAPI-Spec/xAPI.md

 <a name="def-client" />

-__Client__: - Refers to any entity that may interact with an LRS.
+__Client__: - Refers to any entity that might interact with an LRS.
 A Client can be an Activity Provider, reporting tool, an LMS, or another LRS.

 <a name="def-community-of-practice" />